romoloman/arexibo/README.md

 It is currently almost complete but there are still some features that may present errors or that maybe are not perfectly working, in particular:
 VideoWall/SyncGroup and Cycle Playback (also not working properly in the windows client)

+SyncGroup should work properly on normal layout but still require a better synchronisation for video.

 All the other settings from the cms should work including allow_wan_access and embedded_server_port.